en

 Matcha Lab Nishio Idea Teahouse

-If you want to try some great desserts made with Matcha then you need to visit Matcha Lab, which is located about a 10-minute walk from Nishio Train Station.
-Under the slogan “LOVE more MATCHA”, this small cafeteria reopened in February 2018 and offers a varied menu of sweets made with Nishio Matcha.
-This place is a perfect excuse to make a small stop along the way.
+If you want to try some great matcha desserts, then you need to visit Matcha Lab!
+Under the slogan “LOVE more MATCHA”, this small cafe reopened in February 2018 and offers a variety of sweets made with Nishio Matcha.
+This place is a perfect excuse to make a small stop along the way to some of Nishios historic sites, as it’s only a 10 minute walk from Nishio Station.

-They specialize in gelato, with three different Matcha flavors as well as other delicious flavors such as strawberry, caramel, and chocolate.
-From their gelato, they make mouthwatering parfaits.
+Matcha Lab specializes in gelato, and offers three different matcha flavors as well as others like strawberry, caramel, and chocolate.
+They also sell parfaits made with their gelato.
 You can choose between Matcha, Matcha & Caramel, and Matcha & Chocolate.

 You can also order hot or iced tea drinks such as straight Matcha or Hojicha (roasted green tea), latte (mixed with milk and sugar), and soy latte (mixed with soy milk and sugar).
 This is the perfect place to relax for a couple of minutes.